OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required!
+No JavaScript is required.
 The effect involves a card that expands vertically when hovered over, revealing more content.
-We'll achieve this using CSS transitions and the `:hover` pseudo-class.
-This example uses plain CSS3; however, the principles can be adapted to frameworks like Tailwind CSS.
+We'll use plain CSS for this example, focusing on transitions and pseudo-elements.

-**Description of the Styling:**
+## Description of the Styling

-The card consists of a container element holding a header and a content section.
-The content section is initially hidden using `max-height: 0` and `overflow: hidden`.
-On hover, we use a transition to smoothly increase the `max-height` to reveal the content.
-Padding and background colors are used for visual appeal.
+The card uses a simple structure: a container holding the main content and a hidden section for the expanded content.
+On hover, the height of the container is transitioned, smoothly revealing the initially hidden content.
+We achieve this using CSS transitions and the `max-height` property.
+We also add subtle styling for visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>